-Capacity determination where supplemental geotechnical information is not available: Where there is no evidence of questionable soils at the level of the helix in the helical pile installation, torque correlation alone may be used to provide sufficient evidence of compression geotechnical capacity when the helical piles are installed.
-A minimum Safety Factor (FS) of 2.5 shall be applied to determine the compressive load bearing capacity of the pile.
+Capacity determination where supplemental geotechnical information is not available: Where there is no evidence of questionable soils at the level of the helix in the HF installation, torque correlation alone may be used to provide sufficient evidence of geotechnical compressive capacity when the helical foundations are installed.
+In these cases, a minimum Safety Factor of 2.5 shall be applied to determine the allowable geotechnical compressive load bearing capacity of the foundation.

-Exception: Where the helical piles are installed to support decks, accessory structures, or additions of 600 square feet (55.7 m2) or less for light-frame construction a minimum Safety Factor of 2.0 shall be applied for compression loads.
+Exception: Where the helical foundations are installed to support decks, accessory structures, or additions of 600 ft2 (55 m2) or less for light-frame construction, a minimum Safety Factor of 2.0 shall be applied to determine the allowable geotechnical compressive load bearing capacity.

-Compression capacity determination when supplemental geotechnical information is available: Where soil bearing characteristics are known due to the availability of supplemental geotechnical information and helix sizes are based upon this information and torque is also monitored during installation, the Safety Factor for compressive loading shall be a minimum of 2.0.
+Compression capacity determination where supplemental geotechnical information is available: Where soil bearing characteristics are known due to the availability of supplemental geotechnical information, and where the choice of helix sizes is based on this information, a minimum Safety Factor of 2.0 shall be applied to determine the allowable geotechnical compressive load bearing capacity.

-Tension capacity determination: Helical pile tension capacity shall be determined using a Safety Factor of 2.5 or greater.
+Tension capacity determination: HF allowable tension capacity shall be determined using a Safety Factor of 2.5 or greater.
 Helices shall be embedded to a minimum depth at which a shallow pull out failure does not control the tension capacity.
-An uppermost helix depth of 12 times the average helix diameter (12D) shall be considered sufficient embedmentto establish a reliable soil bearing capacity for tension loading that is based on installation torque.
-At shallower depths, tension capacity shall be verified by analysis considering the weight of soil above the uppermost helix.
+An uppermost helix depth of 12 times the average helix diameter (12D) shall be considered sufficient embedment to establish a reliable soil bearing capacity for tension loading that is based on installation torque.
+In cases where the installation depth is less than 12D, the tension capacity shall be determined by a registered design professional based on site-specific conditions, and subject to the approval of the code official.

-Pile Lateral Capacity: The allowable lateral load capacity of each pile is out of the scope of this criteria.
+Foundation Lateral Capacity: The allowable lateral load capacity of the foundation is out of the scope of this criteria.
 The lateral load capacity may be determined by site specific load testing.
-As an alternative, capacity may be determined using an acceptable analysis method.
-Where field tests are required to confirm the capacity of a helical pile installation, these tests shall be supervised by a registered design professional.
+As an alternative, capacity may be determined using an analysis method acceptable to the building official.
+Where field tests are required to confirm the capacity of a HF installation, these tests shall be supervised by a registered design professional.

-Required Field Reporting: HPF systems shall be installed by installers who are trained and approved by the HPF system manufacturer, using manufacturer-approved equipment.
-The equipment calibration shall be recent.
-Installers shall record all pile locations and types including shaft diameters, helix sizes, embedment depths, and final torque readings.
-In addition, for at least one out of every ten piles in multi-pile installations, a torque profile shall be recorded.
-A field report containing this information, along with relevant details of the supported structure, the types of HPF caps or brackets used, and details of all field connections, including field welds, shall be reviewed by a registered design professional, and submitted to the building official for approval.
+Required Field Reporting: HF systems shall be installed by installers who are trained and approved by the HF system manufacturer, using manufacturer-approved equipment.
+The equipment shall be within verifiable calibration tolerances.
+Installers shall record all foundation element locations and types including shaft diameters, helix sizes, embedment depths, and final torque readings.
+All projects shall include at least one foundation element with a full torque profile, recording torque at approximately one-foot intervals.
+For projects with 10 or more piles, a full torque profile shall be reported for at least 1 out of every 10 piles.
+A field report containing this information, along with relevant details of the supported structure, the types of HF caps or brackets used, and details of all field connections, including field welds, shall be reviewed by a registered design professional, and submitted to the building official for approval.

 QUALITY CONTROL

 Quality documentation complying with the UES Minimum Requirements for Listee’s Quality Assurance System (UES-010) shall be submitted.
-A complete description shall be provided of the quality management system used in the factory to manufacture the helical piles to meet minimum specifications and tolerances.
+A complete description shall be provided of the quality management system used in the factory to manufacture the helical foundations to meet minimum specifications and tolerances.

-A complete description shall be provided of the quality management system used in the field to achieve a reliable allowable bearing capacity for each pile, and the oversight mechanisms used by the manufacturer to monitor this system.
+A complete description shall be provided of the quality management system used in the field to achieve a reliable allowable bearing capacity for each foundation, and the oversight mechanisms used by the manufacturer to monitor this system.